yasutakatou/prompt-bot/README.md

 ## When registering by text

-The prompt and output results are arranged in text, bounded by the words specified in the options record and result.
+The prompt and output results are arranged in text, bounded by the words specified in the **options record and result**.

 ![1](https://github.com/yasutakatou/prompt-bot/assets/22161385/712c0bca-47b9-4dee-8d9d-011ad427198e)

-The bot will suggest the top-ranking prompts from the fuzzy search results.
+The bot will suggest the top-ranking prompts from ngram search results.

 ![image](https://github.com/yasutakatou/prompt-bot/assets/22161385/b65932cc-ff55-4d91-84ce-c998e80bedda)

 ## To register the results as an image

-Attached is an image of the resulting output along with a word for prompt registration
+**Attached is an image** of the resulting output along with a word for prompt registration.

 ![2](https://github.com/yasutakatou/prompt-bot/assets/22161385/a8e26a03-8d04-47f2-9240-bdf1540bb906)